ranjanabha/Kubernetes/voting-app/README.md

 This confirms that traffic has moved to the Green deployment.

 🔄 Rollback Strategy
 Rollback is immediate and safe:

+bash
+Copy code
 kubectl edit svc vote
 Change selector back to:

+yaml
+Copy code
 app: vote-blue
 No redeployment required.

 📖 Blog Post
 This repository accompanies the Medium article:

-👉 Blue-Green Deployment in AKS Using Taints, Tolerations & Node Affinity (link coming soon)
+Blue-Green Deployment in AKS Using Taints, Tolerations & Node Affinity (Link coming soon)

 🚧 Next Steps
 In the next iteration, we will:

 Implement Canary deployments